-Emergency notifications may be issued without delay by the by the president, vice president for business and finance, vice president for institution effectiveness, vice president of enrollment management, vice president of academic administration, vice president of institutional advancement, director of public safety, director of public relations, campus operator, and chief of campus police.
+Emergency notifications may be issued without delay by the by the president, vice president for business and finance, vice president for enrollment management and marketing, vice president for academic administration and dean of faculty, vice president of student life, vice president of institutional advancement, director of public safety, campus operator, and chief of campus police via the HLG ALERT emergency texting system.
 Content of emergency notification messages will be determined by the individual sending the message.